Counselling Tutor Podcast

 Key points discussed include:

-The key points of this conversation include:
+Key points from this conversation include:

-Counselling Skills Feedback [starts at 01:05:57 mins]
+Ending Well in Counselling Training [starts at 40:41 mins]

 Key points include: